statmike/vertex-ai-mlops/Applied GenAI/Retrieval/readme.md

 - LlamaIndex
 - Custom Endpoints on GCS and Vertex With Numpy

----

-**Notes To Incorporate On Future Revision**

----
-Important Notes About Setting Up An Index
+## Important Notes About Setting Up An Index Solution

-Working with embeddings, a vectors of numbers, a list of floating points... the nature of vector database solutions.
-These are considerations to be taken regardless of the solution being used.
-Here Vertex AI Feature Store, which has many configurable options to aide in this.
+When working with embeddings—vectors of numbers represented as lists of floating points—there are key considerations for choosing and configuring a vector database solution.
+Here are some crucial aspects to keep in mind:

 - **Storage**
-    - filter attributes: values that can be used to limit a search
+    - **Filterable attributes:**  Include values that can be used to filter search results (e.g., date, category, source).
-    - crowding attributes: limit the number of matches with these attributes
+    - **Crowding attributes:**  Use these to limit the number of similar matches returned (e.g., author, publication).
-    - additional columns inline, like the text chunk an embedding represents to prevent the additional step of retrieving data for matches
+    - **Inline data:** Store the text chunk associated with each embedding directly to avoid an extra retrieval step.
+    - **Metadata:**  Include relevant metadata like file name, location in the file, page number, etc.
+    - **Normalization:** Consider automatic calculation and storage of normalized embeddings for efficient comparisons.

 - **Indexing**
-    - a brute force configuration to force search across all embeddings, good for benchmarkinng and ground truth retrieval
+    - **Brute-force search:**  Offer a configuration for exhaustive search across all embeddings, useful for benchmarking and establishing ground truth retrieval.
-    - a method of segmenting embeddings, primarily:
-        - inverted file index (IVF), or k-means clustering of embeddings
-        - TreeAH, or [ScaNN](https://research.google/blog/announcing-scann-efficient-vector-similarity-search/), for compressing embeddings
+    - **Approximate Nearest Neighbor (ANN) search:** Provide methods for efficient approximate search, such as:
+        - **Inverted File (IVF) index:**  Clustering embeddings using algorithms like k-means.
+        - **Tree-based methods:**  Hierarchical approaches like TreeAH.
+        - **Quantization techniques:**  Compressing embeddings using methods like ScaNN ([link to ScaNN research blog](https://research.google/blog/announcing-scann-efficient-vector-similarity-search/)).
-    - setting to configure the size of a cluster (IVF) or leaf nodes (TreeAH)
+    - **Index parameters:** Allow configuration of cluster size (IVF) or leaf node size (TreeAH) to tune performance.
-    - distance type to set how matches are computed: dot product, euclidean, manhatten, cosine
+    - **Distance metrics:**  Support various distance metrics for similarity calculations (e.g., dot product, Euclidean, Manhattan, cosine).

 - **Retrieval**
-    - a brute force override to retrieve ground truth across the full index
+    - **Brute-force override:**  Enable an option to override ANN search and perform a brute-force search for ground truth retrieval.
-    - ability to control the number of neighbors retrieved at query time
+    - **Control over retrieved neighbors:** Allow users to specify the number of neighbors to retrieve.
-    - option to set distance calcuation type at query time
+    - **Distance metric override:** Allow users to override the default distance metric at query time.
-    - usage of filtering and crowding attributes to tailor neighbors list
+    - **Filtering and crowding:**  Enable the use of filterable and crowding attributes to refine the list of retrieved neighbors.
+    - **Rich result sets:**  Return more than just match IDs; include the content, metadata, and similarity scores.